graphql/graphql-spec/spec/Section 3 -- Type System.md

   - @ Name
   - @ Name ( Name : )

-Note: A {SchemaCoordinate} is not a definition within a GraphQL {Document}.
+:: A *schema coordinate* is a human readable string that uniquely identifies a *schema element* within a GraphQL Schema.

+:: A *schema element* is a specific instance of a named type, type field, input field, enum value, field argument, directive, or directive argument.

+A *schema coordinate* is always unique.
+Each *schema element* may be referenced by exactly one possible schema coordinate.

+A *schema coordinate* may refer to either a defined or built-in *schema element*.
+For example, `String` and `@deprecated(reason:)` are both valid schema coordinates which refer to built-in schema elements.

-Schema coordinates are a separate syntax, intended to be used by tools to reference types and fields or other schema elements.
-For example: within documentation, or as lookup keys a service uses to track usage frequency.
+Note: A {SchemaCoordinate} is not a definition within a GraphQL {Document}, but a separate stand-alone grammar, intended to be used by tools to reference types, fields, and other *schema element*s.
+For example as references within documentation, or as lookup keys in usage frequency tracking.

 **Semantics**

-A schema coordinate's semantics assume they are interpreted in the context of a single GraphQL {schema}.
+To refer to a *schema element*, a *schema coordinate* must be interpreted in the context of a GraphQL {schema}.

 SchemaCoordinate : Name
   1. Let {typeName} be the value of the first {Name}.